 As the stump burns and the wood turns to ash, keep an eye on it to ensure the fire is under control.
 You can add more fuel if it’s necessary.
 Be prepared to put out the fire with soil or water if it begins to get out of control.

-If you choose to remove a tree stump through burning, be sure to do so as safely as possible.
+If you choose to remove a tree stump through burning, be sure to do so it the right way.
 The whole process of burning tree stumps usually takes 12–24 hours, so you must plan to be nearby the entire time.
 If possible, keep the surrounding area wet, avoid using highly inflammable fuels like gasoline, and make sure the fire doesn’t catch anything else nearby.

 Let Lineage Tree Care Handle Your Stump Removal Needs